Sotera/datawake-prefetch/index.md

 DataWake Prefetch scours the internet for user provided keywords, scrapes those pages and provides the user a ranked list of the websites containing those keywords.

 ## How it works
 DataWake Prefetch consists of a Firefox Add-on, web server, and a distributed crawler.
-The
+Searches are based on user provided keywords.
+The search results are then scraped and ranked based on those keywords.

 ## Applied Technology  ##